Can Cosmology Provide a Test of Quantum Mechanics?: Introduction

 Eq.~(\ref{eq:muksas}) determines the evolution of the fluctuations but does not set their size.
 This is where quantum mechanics makes its entrance.
 In the quantum regime, fluctuations are inevitable and if we have the proper quantum model we can calculate the size of those fluctuations.
 Think of the SHO where quantum fluctuations of the position around the potential minimum gives $\expval{x^2}$ = $\frac{\hbar}{2m\omega}$.
+Eq.~(\ref{eq:muksas}) embodies the physical picture of quantum fluctuations arising early in the Universe and then growing with inflation only to exit the horizon and freeze out.
+Eons after inflation has ended these fluctuations re-enter our horizon and begin the process of collapsing into today's structures.